lupyuen/nuttx-ox64/README.md

 GPIO 29 Base Address `gpio_cfg29` is 0x20000938.

-For testing, we use U-Boot Bootloader to set GPIO 29 to High and Low...
+For testing, we run U-Boot Bootloader Commands to set GPIO 29 to High and Low...

 ```bash
 ## Dump gpio_cfg29 at 0x20000938